-Ms. Siddeley began her career at the Brookings Institution in Washington D.C., eventually taking several government positions before moving into consulting.
-During her tenure with the government, she worked for the Government Accountability Office in both Boston and Washington D.C., conducting various research studies at the request of the US Congress.
-While at GAO, Ms. Siddeley served a detail as a congressional staffer on the House Energy and Commerce Committee.
-She also worked at the National Institutes of Health for several years and a senior information technology manager.
+Leslie began her career at the Brookings Institution in Washington D.C., eventually taking several government positions before moving into consulting.
+During her tenure with the government, she worked for the Government Accountability Office in both Boston and Washington, D.C., conducting various research studies at the request of the US Congress.
+While at GAO, Leslie served a detail as a congressional staffer on the House Energy and Commerce Committee.
+She also worked at the National Institutes of Health for several years as a senior information technology manager.

-In addition to working directly for the government, Ms. Siddeley has supported the public sector in two “Big 4″ management consultancies and large and small technology integrators.
-While working for these government contractors, she led several large, multi-award winning programs.
-She provided strategic consulting services to numerous programs, including several new programs created to address emergent needs and pressing public sector priorities.
+In addition to working directly for the government, Leslie has supported the public sector in two “Big 4″ management consultancies and large and small technology integrators.
+While working for these government contractors, she led several large, multi-award-winning programs.
+She provided strategic consulting services to numerous programs, including several new ones created to address emergent needs and pressing public sector priorities.

 In addition to her career-related pursuits, Ms. Siddeley also advocates for environmental sustainability, particularly coastal ecosystems.